-Affordable Learning @ Cleveland State University: Textbook Affordability Grant
+Affordable Learning @ Cleveland State University: Textbook Affordability Grants

 The Michael Schwartz Library, in conjunction with various partners, including the Center for Faculty Excellence and the Center for eLearning, has been offering 3-5 Textbook Affordability Grants for faculty each semester since 2016.
-The goal of the grant is to encourage and support adoption of openly-licensed course materials in order to save students money and encourage student-centered pedagogy.
+The goal of the grant is to encourage and support the creation or compilation of low-cost or no-cost course materials in order to save students money and encourage student-centered pedagogy.

-Faculty whose projects are selected will receive a $1,000 grant to revise or remix an existing open textbook.
+Faculty whose projects are selected will receive a $1,000 grant to create a new open textbook, or to revise or remix an existing open textbook.
 Appropriate support to find, adopt, or adapt an existing open educational textbook or other education resources to replace a traditional, high-cost textbook will be provided by the Michael Schwartz Library, the Center for eLearning, and the Center for Instructional Technology and Distance Learning, and the Center for Faculty Excellence.
 Five awards are available.

 - Complete the project by the end of the following semester or an alternative date to be approved by the grant committee